Wednesday Night: Eat, Pray, Talk

 The Quaker community (Society of Friends) also holds a prayer meeting in Glatfelter Lodge at 10:30 on Sunday mornings.

 This ministry is provided by the Catholic Campus Ministry team, which consists of a Roman Catholic priest and Campus Ministry Associate.
 Mass is celebrated on Sundays at 5 pm in Christ Chapel when school is in session.

 Shabbat and Jewish Holidays

-Hillel, Jewish Life on Campus, schedules Shabbat services, High Holiday services and other Jewish holiday services throughout the Jewish calendar
+Hillel, Jewish Life on Campus, schedules Shabbat services, High Holiday services, and other Jewish holiday services throughout the Jewish calendar.

 We welcome students of all beliefs and practices.
 This includes those who are searching, as well as those who do not believe.
 We cherish faith and freedom in inquiry.
 We serve the Gettysburg College community by providing opportunities to explore religious and spiritual life issues as part of our formation in faith.
-We do this with the spirit of openness, reason, and tolerance; which we also understand in keeping with the inclusive tradition of Gettysburg College and the Lutheran community.
+We do this with the spirit of openness, reason, and tolerance, which we also understand to be in keeping with the inclusive tradition of Gettysburg College and the Lutheran community.